 - If you plan to apply for financial aid or scholarship, submit your Free Application for Federal Student Aid (FAFSA) form by March 1.

 In addition to the required actions under the admission checklist, home-schooled applicants must submit the School Report Form or the following is required:

-- A description of why home-schooling was chosen for the applicant and the home-school philosophy.
+- A description of why home schooling was chosen for the applicant and the home schooling philosophy.